AloysiusKurnia/AlesConlangingProject/README.md

 - The syllable structure is CCVC.
 - Coda can be any consonant.
 - Onset cannot contain ⟨'⟩ and ⟨ng⟩.
+- Onset that consists of purely stop can geminate.
+If so, the previous voice must be a vowel.
 - These are the only allowed complex onset.
 Note that "any stop" excludes ⟨'⟩.
     - ⟨s⟩ + any stop,
     - any stop + ⟨z⟩,